akos-sereg/esp32-obd2/README.md

 ### Switch input (mode selection for LCD display)

 - GPIO 34: Mode selection (1.5K Ohm to GND, 1K Ohm to signal)

+## ESP-IDF

+espressif/esp-idf commit hash 451f69cc2e11cf45e3a72905c9fb162ca9a08936

+## Configure

+Get your OBD2 bluetooth device's name (plug into your car, check what device you see on your smartphone).
+Update `main/bluetooth.c`, find `device_name` and set it to your OBD2 device name.